Skip to main content

 Time limit settings

 The default setting is set so that tests are automatically submitted when the time limit is reached.
 However, you can choose to provide additional time after it has expired.
-When doing so, instructors will be prompted to manually grade the test (even if questions are auto-graded) as instructors may manually add a penalty for taking more time.
+When doing so, instructors will be prompted to manually grade the test (even if questions are auto-graded) as instructors may add a penalty for taking more time.

 screenshot showing that you can choose to have submissions auto-submitted after the timer runs out or allow extra time with an option to give partial credit.